lucidm/lcdi2c/README.md

   function to read data from device.
 Below is a list of supported IOCTL commands:

   - **CLEAR** - writing "1" as argument of this ioctl, will clear the display
   - **HOME**  - writing "1" as argument of this ioctl, will move cursor to first column and row of the display
   - **RESET** - writing "1" will reset LCD to default state
   - **GETCHAR** - this ioctl will return ASCII value of current character (character cursor is hovering at)
   - **SETCHAR** - this ioctl will set given ASCII character at position pointed by current cursor setting
+  - **GETLINE** - gets text from current row of the display
+  - **SETLINE** - sets text of current row of the display
+  - **GETBUFFER** - gets whole buffer of the display, no special characters are interpreted, the lines ends according to LCD topology specification (for 16x2 LCD 16th character will be the last character from first line, 17th - first character from the second line, etc.).
+  - **SETBUFFER** - sets whole buffer of the display, it's up to host to provide correct formatting of the text, lines end marking is according to LCD topology specification.
   - **GETPOSITION** - will return current cursor position as two bytes, value of first byte represents current column, second one - current row
   - **SETPOSITION** - writing two bytes to this ioctl will set current cursor position on the display
   - **GETBACKLIGHT** - will return "0" if backlight is currently switched off, "1" otherwise
   - **SETBACKLIGHT** - "1" written to this ioctl will switch backlight on or if "0" is written, will switch it off
   - **GETCURSOR** - returns current cursor visibility status, "0" - invisible, "1" - visible
   - **SETCURSOR** - sets cursor visibility, "0" - invisible, "1" - visible
   - **GETBLINK** - returns blinking cursor status, "0" - cursors is not blinking, "1" - cursor is blinking
   - **SETBLINK** - sets or resets cursor blink, "0" - cursor will blink, "1" - cursor will not blink
   - **SCROLLHZ** - wrtting "0" to this ioctl will scroll screen to the left by one column, "1" - will scroll to the right
+  - **SCROLLVERT** - writing "0" to this ioctl will scroll screen up by one row, "1" - will scroll down, the last or the first one row will be set empty after this operation
   - **SETCUSTOMCHAR** - allows to define new character map for given character number.
 This ioctl expects 9 bytes of data exactly, first byte is character number eight subsequent bytes defines actual bitmap of font.
 This control differs from "customchar" in a way, that you cannot send more than one character definition at once.
 If you want to define more than one character, just call this ioctl multiple times for each character you would like to define.
+  - **GETCUSTOMCHAR** - Gets custom char bitmap definition, first byte marks the character number, for which you'd like to get bitmap definition from.

 media
 -----